Elmetayer/VBA-outlook-export/README.md

 ATTACHMENT_NUMBER : email's number of attachments
 ATTACHMENT_SIZE : email's total size of attachments

+The VBA macro asks to select any folder of your mailbox.
+Once the folder is selected, the details of all emails in the selected folder (including its subfolders as the case may be) are exported in a CSV file.
+The SCV file name and its folder are specified in the "fileName" variable: you will have to change this variable in order to successfully export your data.

 One csv record (i.e. line) is created for each recipient of a given email, so this function can generate several CSV records for a given email.
 Certain email attributes (e.g. sender, subject, etc.) are therefore repeated for each generated record.